rohit-raj-zinghr/Testing-/README.md

 <a name="readme-top"></a>

-### Project Overview
+📘 Project Overview

-The Real-Time Attendance (TNA) system  designed to streamline and automate employee attendance processing.
-The system utilizes a series of SQL stored procedures to:
+The Real-Time Attendance (TNA) system is designed to automate and streamline employee attendance processing using biometric swipes data pr Mobile Punches.
+It integrates with our RTA Engine to ensure accurate, rule-based attendance status updates and compliance across various scenarios, such as shifts, late/early punches, OT and backdated corrections(if applicable).

+🔧 Core Functionalities
-i) Manage Shift Rules: Define and apply rules for overtime and shift-specific calculations.
+i) Manage Shift Rules
+Defines and enforces rules related to shift timings, overtime, night differentials, flexible shifts, and buffer windows (pre/post shift limits).

-ii) Track Attendance Metrics: Monitor punch-in and punch-out times, ensuring accurate attendance records.
+ii) Track Attendance Metrics

-iii) Calculate Compliance: Validate late arrivals and early departures against predefined grace periods.
+Captures and validates punch-in and punch-out data to determine total working hours, late comings, early goings, and shift adherence.

+iii) Calculate Compliance
+Applies grace period logic for late arrivals and early departures, factoring in configurable thresholds and allowed occurrences within an attendance cycle.

+iv) Update Attendance Records
-iv) Update Records: Maintain up-to-date attendance data in the Rostering table, including metrics like overtime and attendance results.
+Maintains updated and accurate attendance details in the Rostering and other core tables, including fields like Present, Half Day, Absent, OT hours, ND hours, and capped attendance timings.

-v)Process Backdated Attendance: In scenarios such as regularization, shift changes, day type or group change, the system recalculates attendance for the affected day or date range to ensure accuracy.
+v) Process Backdated Attendance
+Automatically recalculates attendance in cases of shift change, regularization, leave approval, or group/department updates to ensure consistency across records.
 ## 🚀 Cool features of TNA

 - 🆕 [**Automated Attendance Processing:Eliminates manual tracking with real-time calculations.**]